decentra-co-in/stablebch/README.md

 **HOW TO GET STARTED?**

+1)	Install Telegram messenger in your mobile.
+2)	Visit https://t.me/cctip_bot?start=9i6yxsk in your mobile browser.
+It leads to ccTip Bot.
+Click "Start" and "Join the Group".
-1)	Join @ganniumtokengroup in Telegram messenger
+3)	You have joined in "Gannium Token" group (@ganniumtokengroup) in Telegram messenger
-2)	Search “MintBot” in telegram and click “Start”
+4)	Come out, Search “MintBot” in telegram and click “Start”
-3)	Type “Deposit BCH” in MintBot and note the BCH wallet address.
+5)	Come out, and open "ccTip Bot" again and type "Deposit BCH" and note generated BCH wallet address
-4)	Buy BCH on exchanges and transfer to your MintBot BCH wallet address.
+6)	Buy BCH on exchanges and transfer to your ccTip Bot BCH wallet address.
+You are ready to trade.
-5)	In @ganniumtokengroup, participate in Gannium & Fibonacci airdrops and trade StableBCH too.

 **TRADING COMMANDS in @ganniumtokengroup**